Seba-Aguero/full-stack-notes-app/README.md

 - [Installation](#installation)
 - [Author](#author)

+## Introduction

+This project is a web application that allows users to create, edit, delete, archive/unarchive notes, and tag and filter them by categories.
+The application is divided into a frontend built with Vue.js and a backend built with Spring Boot.

 ## Technologies

 ### Frontend

 - Vue.js 3.4.29
 - Tailwind CSS 3.4.4

 ### Backend

 - Spring Boot 3.3.1
 - MySQL 8